OverengineeredOne/Docs/developer-guide/src/getting-started.md

 pieces of Overengineered.

-To ensure rapid development we want to minimize the setup times for your development environment and tools to follow along with the book as much as possible.
+To ensure rapid development we want to minimize the setup times for your development environment and tools.
 We accomplish this by utilizing docker and in the future will provide a web based environment.
-We use Ubuntu as the base image and comes with all the tools required to be installed to follow along with the book.
+We will go into more detail in the following chapters, but for now know, Our image has Ubuntu as the base image.
+Also comes with all the tools preinstalled to follow along with the book.

-## Debian / Ubuntu

-### Set up Docker
+## Installing Docker

+### Ubuntu and Debian based OS including Raspberry Pi

 You can find install instructions for ubuntu at [docs.docker.com](https://docs.docker.com/engine/install/ubuntu/).
 To make tihs process even